Grails-Plugin-Consortium/grails-cxf/README.markdown

 The above would be deployed to `/services/v2/custom/path`.

-If you wish to simply version the service you could use the special `#name` keywork in the address or manually set it to the name that matches the rule above.
+If you wish to simply version the service you could use the special `#name` keyword in the address or manually set it to the name that matches the rule above.

 ```groovy
 @GrailsCxfEndpoint(address='/v2/#name') //or address='/v2/car'